Diagram spaces, diagram spectra, and spectra of units: Infinite loop space theory of orthogonal spectra

 \section{Infinite loop space theory of orthogonal spectra}

-We now make the directly analogous constructions for orthogonal spectra.
+We now make the analogous constructions for orthogonal spectra, referring to \cite{MMSS} for background.
 Let $\sI$ be the category of finite dimensional inner-product spaces $V$ and linear isometric isomorphisms $V \arr W$. $\sI$ is symmetric monoidal under direct sum $\oplus$.
 The category $\sI \sT$ of based $\sI$-spaces is symmetric monoidal under the internal smash product $\sma$.
-The sphere $\sI$-space $S$ is defined by $V \mapsto S^V$ and $S$ is a commutative monoid under $\sma$.
-An orthogonal spectrum is a right module over $S$.
-We write $\sI \sS$ for the category of orthogonal spectra.
+The sphere $\sI$-space $S \colon V \longmapsto S^V$ is a commutative monoid under $\sma$, and an orthogonal spectrum is a module over $S$.
+The category $\sI \sS$ of orthogonal spectra is symmetric monoidal under $\sma_{S}$ with unit object the sphere spectrum $S$.

 Let $\cI$ be the category of finite dimensional real inner-product spaces $V$ and linear isometries $V \arr W$ (not necessarily isomorphisms).
 The category $\cI$ is the analog of the category $\bbI$ of finite sets $\bn$ and injections.
-Fix, once and for all, a universe $U$ of real inner-product spaces.
+A universe $U$ is a real inner-product space that admits an isomorphism $U \cong \bR^{\infty}$.
+Later on, we will use spectra indexed on $U$, as in \citelist{\cite{LMS} \cite{EKMM}}.
+We fix, once and for all, a universe $U$.
 Let $\cJ$ be the category of finite dimensional subspaces $V \subset U$ with morphisms the inclusions $V \subset W$ within $U$.
 Notice that there is at most one morphism between any two objects in $\cJ$.
 The category $\cJ$ is the analog of the category $\bbJ$ of finite sets $\bn$ and ordered inclusions.
 We have inclusions of categories $\bbJ \arr \cJ$ and $\bbI \arr \cI$ defined by $\bn \longmapsto \bR^n$, where we choose a countable orthonormal basis of $U$ and use it to identify $\bR^n$ with a canonical $n$-dimensional subspace of $U$.
-The category $\cI$ is the diagram shape for infinite loop spaces coming from orthogonal spectra.

 There is an adjunction